 Industry and Construction

-Data collection: The first interview is a personal interview.
-The second and subsequent interviews are, since 2005, conducted by telephone interviews, unless it is not possible or the household prefers the personal interview.
+Data collection: The first interview is conducted in-person.
+The second and subsequent interviews are, since 2005, conducted by telephone, unless it is not possible or the household prefers a personal interview.
 All interviews are conducted with a laptop or a computer.
 The personal interviews were cancelled since March 2020 due to COVID19 pandemic and CATI method was used together with CAWI, which was introduced at that moment.
 In 2023, personal interviews for the first wave were resumed, although when possible, these households were contacted and interviewed by telephone.

-Survey organization: There are 52 provincial offices throughout Spain that have permanent staff who do the work of that territory in respect of personal interviews.
-There are also seven telephone interview computer assisted centers covering the whole sample in successive interviews.
-Every week, the information available in each provincial office or in a telephone interview center is sent to the head office in Madrid.
-In Galicia, the field is shared with the Galician Institute of Statistics (IGE).
+Survey organization: There are 52 provincial offices throughout Spain that have permanent staff responsible for conducting Computer-Assisted Personal Interviews (CAPI).
+In adition, there are seven Compuer-Assisted Telephone Interviewwing (CATI) centers covering the whole sample in successive interviews.
+Every week, data collectd at provincial offices and CATI centers is sent to the central headquarters in Madrid.
+In Galicia, tthe fieldwork is jointly conducted with the Galician Institute of Statistics (IGE).

-Duration of field work: Most of the interviews are conducted in the week following the reference week.
-For those absent households and until 2020, there is a maximum of six weeks to get the information.
-From 2021 the maximum period to get the information is reduced by one week, therefore this period is five weeks.
+Duration of field work: Most interviews are conducted in the week following the reference week.
+Up to 2020, there was a maximum period of six weeks to collect data, nonetheless, from 2021 onwards the maximum period to get the information has been reduced to five weeks.

 Retail Trade